Sadly, due to the coronavirus pandemic, we have had to cancel the 2020 and 2021 festivals.

 There are no specific facilities on site suitable for storage of bicycles during the festival.
 However, if you make yourself known to one of the parking stewards on arrival, they will show you an area adjacent to a Portakabin near the entrance where you can put your bicycles in reasonable safety.
 Please note that Summer Moon cannot accept liability for loss, damage, theft or destruction of your bicycles or any other items of your property kept or stored in or around the site.

-There is no car parking available at the festival.
+There is no car parking available at the festival other than for people with mobility problems (see Disabled Access information below).
 It would be best to use public transport, a taxi or ask someone to give you a lift.
 A drop off point next to the festival gate is marked with notices.

 The postcode of the festival is TQ12 5LD.
 For more details, go to our Where are we? page.